Kesko Design System’s webfont package ships the Skatta Sans UI typeface as ready-to-use @font-face declarations alongside the webfont files.

 Serving the fonts #

 The font files need to be available at the path you have specified.
 How you achieve this depends on your build setup.
+If you’re using a more traditional setup instead of a bundler, you can copy the font files into your static assets directory as part of your build:

 {